On the way home from Stratford-Upon-Avon I just had to find

 Green Prison.

-20. He became a singer in several bands before putting an advert in the paper
+in several bands before putting an advert in the paper to form a group called

-to form a group called Earth.
-Now he’s so rich he can afford to live anywhere
+Earth.
+Now he’s so rich he can afford to live anywhere in the world.
+The Osbourne's have mansions in Buckinghamshire and Beverley

-long way from a street that smelled of curry and make me feel hungry.
-I was
+Hills.
+He’s come a long way from a street that smelled of curry and made me

-glad to leave though – the built-up street’s only relief was if you looked up
+feel hungry.
+I was glad to leave though – the built-up street’s only relief was

-at the sky.
-I didn’t see one bit of soil, bush, tree or window box.
+if you looked up at the sky.
+I didn’t see one bit of soil, bush, tree or window

 Ozzy’s lucky to be alive having snorted